-PROFESSOR TANJA DE GRUIJL
+TANJA DE GRUIJL

 Mike Owen has had a varied career in biotech, the pharmaceutical industry and academia.
-He is Chairman the Board of Ossianix Inc and serves as a director of Zealand Pharma, BlinK Biomedical SAS, Avacta Group plc, ReNeuron plc and GammaDelta Therapeutics.
+He is Chairman of the Board of Ossianix Inc and serves as a director of Zealand Pharma, BlinK Biomedical SAS, Avacta Group plc, ReNeuron plc and GammaDelta Therapeutics.
 He is an advisor to Abingworth LLP and sits on the Scientific Advisory Boards of the CRT Pioneer Fund LP, HS Lifesciences.
 He is also Chairman of Avacta’s and ReNeuron’s SABs.
-Dr Owen was formally Senior Vice President for Biopharmaceuticals Research at GlaxoSmithKline where he was responsible for the discovery and development of antibody drugs through to clinical proof of concept.
+Dr Owen was formally Senior Vice President for Biopharmaceuticals Research at GSK where he was responsible for the discovery and development of antibody drugs through to clinical proof of concept.
 He was also a Founder and first Chief Scientific Officer of Kymab Ltd, an antibody based biotech company, and for many years held a research position at the Cancer Research UK.
-He was elected a Fellow of the UK Academy of Medical Sciences and a member of the European Molecular Biology Organisation.
+He was elected a Fellow of the UK Academy of Medical Sciences and a member of the European Molecular Biology Organisation

 DR. LASZLO RADVANYI